Stovent/CeDImu/README.md

 Experimental Philips CD-I emulator
 (I use a capital `I` instead of a lower case `i` because the Green Book capitalizes it)

+Note: the project is still in a very early development stage, please open issues only to address problems in the existing code.

 ## How to build
 CeDImu depends on wxWidgets.